‘FERRY TRAM’ B15 MENDS STREET JETTY TO COMO JETTY

 An exciting exhibition recounting the history of trams in South Perth, along with an informative video, is on display in Heritage House next to the tram.
 For more information visit the South Perth Historical Society website.

-Ferry Tram and Heritage House Opening hours
+Ferry Tram opening hours